zedbeit/NodeCourse/README.md

 `run node app.js remove --title=""` providing the `title` of the note.

 ### Improvement
-This app can be improved by adding a list and read commands to listing and reading notes.
+This app can be improved by adding list and read commands for listing and reading notes.